-InternetsNathan creates commentary videos about how KPOP groups were formed, controversial and hard-to-answer questions about KPOP, and analyzing entertainment companies’ business moves.
+InternetsNathan creates commentary videos about how KPOP groups were formed, controversial and hard-to-answer questions about KPOP, and analyzes entertainment companies’ business moves.
 Viewers will get to dig deeper about the ins and outs of the KPOP industry.
-Getting to know more about the product you love, in this case KPOP idols, will help you develop added trust in what they are selling.
+Getting to know more about the product you love, in this case, KPOP idols, will help you develop added trust in what they are selling.
 Another similar channel with more fact-based comments is The Asian Theory.

 Seoulbeats is a blog that focuses on reviewing musical content from KPOP artists.
-They explain how the songs were produced and incorporated in a KPOP group’s comeback overall ‘theme’ that is showed on music videos and official photos.
+They explain how the songs were produced and incorporated in a KPOP group’s comeback overall ‘theme’ that is shown on music videos and official photos.
 More of Seoulbeats’ content also emphasizes the nature of the KPOP culture and entices its readers to experience it for themselves.
-If you want to get more content like this, you can also visit to Asianjunkie or Kpopalypse.
+If you want to get more content like this, you can also visit Asianjunkie or Kpopalypse.

 ReacttotheK is a KPOP reactor on Youtube.
 Since the phenomenal rise of KPOP in the late 2010s, many reactors on Youtube started popping out.
-And fans are quick to know who are real and who are not, with some who just want to gather views.
+And fans are quick to know who is real and who is not, with some who just want to gather views.
 But reacttotheK is one of the sincere ones, so you will get to enjoy their positive and true opinions on KPOP content.
 These reaction videos will give you an idea on how different POVs (point of views) see the content, which will make you appreciate it more.

 The KPOP Fans